-The result: 400% more leads within their target audience than efforts on other platforms.
+The result: 400 percent more leads within their target audience than efforts on other platforms.

 The end result?
-Their team developed a better understanding of the KPIs that matter and experienced a 182% increase in key selling activities.
+Their team developed a better understanding of the KPIs that matter and experienced a 182 percent increase in key selling activities.

 Rackspace is a world leader in hybrid cloud computing with offices throughout the world.
 The challenge was collaborating and communicating across offices.

 The approach?
 LifeSize created a video solution to build stronger relationships across international offices.

 Five years ago, the lawn care company Weed Man had an idea -- If their phone-based reps could connect with more prospects, more decisions would result, without adding sales reps.

 The solution?
 Five9 assisted Weed Man with migrating their data to the cloud.
 This case study shows why SMBs like Weed Man should store business data on the cloud for CRM.